Pine Mountain Settlement School

 |Persons of authority tend to be defined as threatening rather than helping symbols though accredited authority is usually paid its due.|

-In giving this coming and going a deep thought, I remembered what I had read in a favorite book by Raymond Williams, The Country and the City, as he watched his rural countryside being destroyed by manufacturing and railroads.
+In giving this coming and going a deep thought, I remembered what I read in a favorite book by Raymond Williams, The Country and the City, as he watched his rural countryside being destroyed by manufacturing and railroads.

 “It is not the known, but the knowable community: A selected society in a selected point of view.”

 I did not go and come back.
 I am constantly going and coming back and going and selecting my point of view.